nearmap/kubefs/README.md

 #

-`kubefs` is a collection of tools created to demystify your kubernetes clusters and make them more accessible to non-expert users.
+This project is a collection of tools created to demystify your kubernetes clusters and make them more accessible to non-expert users.

 * `kubefs` is a filesystem that allows you to browse the kubernetes objects in your cluster in a familiar way, as files and directories.
-* `podview` is a curses based terminal ui which gives you a real time view of pods that interest you, across clusters.
+* `podview` is a terminal program which gives you a real time view of pods that interest you, across clusters.
+You can use it to watch code deployments in real time, or check up on the health of your workloads.

 ## kubefs - a fuse filesystem for browsing k8s clusters

-`kubefs` is a read-only filesystem that runs in user space (you don't need to be `root` to mount it) that allows you to browse objects in your Kubernetes clusters.
+`kubefs` is a **read-only** filesystem that runs in user space (you don't need to be `root` to mount it) that allows you to browse objects in your Kubernetes clusters.

 ![kubefs screenshot](docs/assets/kubefs-shot.png)